 Click any word in a definition or example to find the entry for that word

 Would you like to use this BuzzWord article in class?
 Visit onestopenglish.com for tips and suggestions on how to do just that!
-The downloadable pdf contains a student worksheet which includes reading activities, vocabulary-building exercises, and a focus on synonyms and short forms.
+The downloadable pdf contains a student worksheet which includes reading activities and vocabulary-building exercises.

 This article was first published on 4th August 2015.

 A must for anyone with an interest in the changing face of language.
 The Macmillan Dictionary blog explores English as it is spoken around the world today.global English and language change from our blog